College of Veterinary Medicine was established in 1955 as the first College in Iraq at University of Baghdad

 2. The branch of surgery and obstetrics is one of the important clinical branches that provides the community with skilled veterinarians in the fields of veterinary surgery, reproductive and obstetric diseases, and the use of devices and radiology in specialized laboratories for the revival and preservation of animal wealth.
 This branch includes laboratories for anesthesia, radiology, large animal surgery, equine laboratory, small animal surgery, laparoscopic surgery, tissue culture, and cell isolation.

-3. The branch of physiology and pharmacology is one of the important branches in the field of veterinary medical treatments, toxins, and animal wealth preservation.
+3. The branch of physiology, Biochemistry and pharmacology is one of the important branches in the field of veterinary medical treatments, toxins, and animal wealth preservation.
 It includes sub-branches of physiology, biochemistry, pharmacology, and general chemistry.
 This branch includes a general chemistry laboratory for primary studies, biochemistry laboratories for primary and postgraduate studies, a physiology laboratory, a pharmacology laboratory, and a toxicology laboratory.

 4. The branch of anatomy and histology is one of the first scientific branches that was established since the founding of the College, and aims to teach gross and microscopic anatomy of the animal body parts and compare between different animals, in addition to the development of organs during the embryonic period of the animal.
 The branch includes sub-branches of anatomy, histology, and embryology, and teaching is based on real cadavers, plastic models, and audio-visual aids.
 The branch contains laboratories for postgraduate studies, chemicals, and histology laboratories for students, a laboratory for laboratory animals, and an imaging unit equipped with cameras and computers for imaging tissue slides.